matthewfesta/matthewfesta/README.md

 # 💫About Me :
 I am teacher pivoting to software development.

-🔭 I’m currently working on ... personal projects and a masters in computer science.
+🔭 I’m currently working on ... various personal projects, studying using different resources and techniques.

 🌱 I’m currently learning ...
-Java, OOP principles, advanced algorithms and data structures.
+Java, OOP principles, algorithms and data structures.

 👯 I’m looking to collaborate on ... open source projects, intersections of education and technology, edTech, etc.